WPT: World-to-Policy Transfer via Online World Model Distillation: Conclusion

 \section{Conclusion}

-In this paper, we present \textbf{WPT}, a World-to-Policy Transfer training paradigm that bridges world model and end-to-end policy learning.
-Unlike previous approaches that depend on runtime interaction with the world model or offline reward computation, WPT performs online knowledge transfer during training and achieves real-time inference without relying on the world model.
-By introducing a trainable reward model and two distillation schemes, namely policy distillation and world reward distillation, our framework effectively infuses world-model knowledge into a lightweight policy network.
+In this paper, we present \textbf{WPT}, a World-to-Policy Transfer training paradigm for end-to-end AD.
+Through a trainable reward model and dual distillation schemes, WPT distills world-model knowledge into a lightweight policy during training.
+This eliminates runtime world-model dependencies, ensuring real-time inference.
 Extensive experiments on both open-loop and closed-loop benchmarks demonstrate that WPT achieves state-of-the-art performance in planning accuracy, driving safety, and efficiency.
-We believe this work provides a new perspective on integrating world modeling and E2E AD, paving the way toward more scalable, interpretable, and real-time driving systems.